 Introduction:

-A horrible punishment was prescribed for anyone who dared to go against the king.
+A terrible punishment was given to anyone who dared to go against the king.

 The first night: